dotnet/orleans/Step-by-step-Tutorials/On-Premise-Deployment.md

 * OrleansConfiguration.xml file with configuration for the deployment to replace the default placeholder from .\Binaries\OrleansServer
 * Binaries with grain interfaces and grain implementation classes of the service along with any external dependencies to Application\<service name> subdirectory of the folder on the target with binaries from .\Binaries\OrleansServer

-This simple task may be accomplished in many different ways and with different tools, but the Orleans SDK includes a set of PowerShell scripts that provide a way to deploy an Orleans based service to a cluster of machines and remote start the hosting processes on them.
+This simple task may be accomplished in many different ways and with different tools, but the Orleans GitHub repo includes a set of PowerShell scripts (https://github.com/dotnet/orleans/tree/master/misc/scripts/RemoteDeployment) that provide a way to deploy an Orleans based service to a cluster of machines and remote start the hosting processes on them.
 There are also scripts for removing a service, monitoring its performance, starting and stopping it, and collecting logs.
 These are the scripts we found useful for ourselves while building and testing Orleans.

 ## Prerequisites
 The following table lists the prerequisites for deploying and running Orleans on a remote machine: